 As part of PMI's transformation to a smoke-free future, PMI seeks to optimize its organizational design, which includes the elimination, relocation and outsourcing of certain operations center and centralized activities.
 In January 2020, PMI commenced a multi-phase restructuring project in Switzerland.
 PMI initiated the employee consultation procedures, as required under Swiss law, for the impacted employees.
 In 2020, the consultation procedures for two phases were completed.
-The final phases commenced during the first quarter of 2021 and are expected to impact approximately 220 positions.
-Until the consultation process for the final phases is concluded, these phases are not considered probable under U.S. GAAP, and the total potential costs cannot be determined.
-PMI expects the consultation process for these phases to be completed in the second quarter of 2021.
+Additional phases commenced during the first quarter of 2021.
+The consultation procedures for these phases were completed in June 2021, impacting approximately 130 positions.
 Additionally, since the commencement of this multi-phase restructuring project in 2020, PMI launched a voluntary separation program in Switzerland for certain eligible employees and announced the outsourcing of certain activities in Argentina, Indonesia, Poland and the United States.
+This multi-phase restructuring project is expected to be completed in the second half of 2021 upon finalization of the voluntary separation program in Switzerland.

-For the three months ended March 31, 2021, PMI recorded pre-tax charges of \$22 million representing additional agreements under the voluntary separation program in Switzerland and outsourcing of activities in other locations.
-Since inception of this multi-phase restructuring project in 2020 through March 31, 2021, approximately 750 positions in total were impacted, excluding the final phases of the project in Switzerland, resulting in cumulative pre-tax charges of \$171 million related to the organizational design optimization program.
-Of this cumulative pre-tax amount, \$163 million related to separation program charges and \$8 million related to asset impairment charges.
+For the six months and three months ended June 30, 2021, PMI recorded pre-tax charges of \$101 million and \$79 million, respectively, and for the six months and three months ended June 30, 2020, PMI recorded pre-tax charges of \$71 million, related to the organizational design optimization.
+Since inception of this multi-phase restructuring project in 2020 through June 30, 2021, approximately 950 positions in total were impacted, resulting in cumulative pre-tax charges of \$250 million related to the organizational design optimization program.
+Of this cumulative pre-tax amount, \$242 million related to separation program charges and \$8 million related to asset impairment charges.

-The amounts related to the potential pension settlement accounting impact of the restructuring, which could be significant, have not been reflected in 2021 as the full-year thresholds for accounting were not expected to be exceeded as of March 31, 2021.
+The amounts related to the potential pension settlement accounting impact of the restructuring, which could be significant, have not been reflected in 2021 as the full-year thresholds for accounting were not expected to be exceeded as of June 30, 2021.